hphelion/documentation/commercial/commercial.technical-overview.md

 <table style="text-align: left; vertical-align: top; width:700px;">
 <tr style="background-color: white; color: black;">
-	<td><b>Seed Cloud</b></td>
+	<td><b>Seed VM</b></td>
-	<td>The Seed Cloud is a bootable image provided as part of HP Helion OpenStack and is deployed in a VM instance.
+	<td>The Seed VM is a bootable image provided as part of HP Helion OpenStack and is deployed in a VM instance.
 This image contains the minimum services required of OpenStack to function and to be able to provision physical hardware to deploy the Undercloud.
 The services are Nova, Neutron, Glance, Keystone, Ironic & Heat.</td>
 </tr>
 <tr style="background-color: white; color: black;">
 	 <td><b>Undercloud</b></td>